thafsi-pv/CinemaSpot/README.md

 The list of movies is retrieved from the TMDB API using Axios.
 The `getMovieList` function in the `HomePage` component makes an HTTP request to the API and retrieves the data.
 This data is saved in a state `movieList` and itrate using map function.
 The search functionality is implemented using the debounce methord.

 ![cs-home](./src/assets/CINEMASPOT_HOME.png)

+### Teaser Page

+When User click the movie by dynamic routing passing id of the movie and feth id from url by `useParam` hook provided by react router dom and then fetching teaser data from The Movie Database (TMDB).

 ### Context API